Want to make these mini rhubarb scones? Scroll to find my recipe for homemade rhubarb scones below.

 Mini rhubarb scones

 - Preheat the oven to 400ºF.
-Line a couple baking sheets with parchment paper.
+Line a couple of baking sheets with parchment paper.

 - Drop in the butter and work it in with your hands until you get a coarse crumb.
 Stir in the rhubarb.

-- Add the milk and vanilla, and mix it in with a fork.
+- Add the milk and vanilla, and mix it in with a fork to form a rough dough.
+Don't overwork it.

 - Roll to about 3/4" thick and cut with 2 1/4" cookie cutters.